AzimoLabs/SMFloatingLabelTextField/README.md

 ## License

-SMFloatingLabelTextField is available under the MIT license.
+SMFloatingLabelTextField is available under the Apache license.
 See the LICENSE file for more info.